 MPP estimates that the international community could save a total of USD 1.4 billion through the procurement of cheaper generic medicines thanks to the voluntary licences negotiated by the MPP.
 Savings estimates are calculated on the basis of forecasts developed in consultation with the World Health Organization and other leading organisations.*

-MPP licences have already generated USD 239 million in savings for the international community and since 2012, 10.9 million patient-years of WHO recommended ARVs have been supplied by MPP’s generic partners.
+MPP licences have already generated USD 312 million in savings for the international community and since 2012, 12.9 million patient-years of WHO recommended ARVs, hepatitis C and tuberculosis medicines have been supplied by MPP’s generic partners.
 Lower royalties, as well as the ability of generic manufacturers to sell licensed products in more countries, have allowed governments and international agencies to buy the drugs at lower prices and thus stretch their treatment dollars.

 All MPP licences are publicly available in their entirety on the MPP website.
 This is unprecedented in the pharmaceutical field.